 Climate change affects access and nature conservation and has profound implications for biodiversity and land management.
 Addressing these is often a challenge.

 Footprint Ecology runs a small number of scheduled and bespoke courses each year covering areas in which we have specialist expertise.
-These courses are open to all and may be held at our Wareham office or in venues in other parts of the country.
+These courses are open to all and may be held at our Wareham office or in other parts of the country.

 Each year we run a programme of courses open to all and reflecting areas of current interest; topics and booking details are provided here.